 Non-performing loans shared up to 50% of gross loans in some countries as reported by The World Bank in 2018.
-In countries like San Marino, Ukraine, Equatorial Guinea the ratio of NPAs (non-performing assets) rose to 53.0%, 48.4%, and 36.7% respectively.
+In countries like San Marino, Ukraine, and Equatorial Guinea the ratio of NPAs (non-performing assets) rose to 53.0%, 48.4%, and 36.7% respectively.
 NPLs cost FIs (financial institutions) as high as €205 Billion (EU only), ₹10.36 Trillion (India), and 3.4 Trillion Yuan (China) by the end of FY 2018-19.
 It figures that banking institutions despite their best efforts have been brought down by unstructured customer due diligence (CDD) processes.
 Knowing a customer for financial institutions has become more than just an operational obligation or regulatory compliance.
 KYC Automation has indeed become the best defense of financial institutions against money laundering and fraudulent transactions.

-Also read– How should banks adopt a standardized outside in customer experience approach for better CSAT?
+Also read– How should banks adopt a standardized outside-in customer experience approach for better CSAT?

 State of KYC Maturity in FIs – Premise to KYC Automation

 Scalability, continuity, and validity of customer information lie at the bottom of all ‘Know your Customer (KYC) operations.
 For multi-market serving organizations dealing with complex cross-product consumerism, managing the constant influx of data becomes counterproductive over the years.
 Backlogs of due diligence convert into risk costs worth billions of dollars.
 The top reasons for such losses remain shallow onboarding experiences, labor-intensive processes, and technical Darwinism.